Read our COVID-19 Division Re-entry Strategy for information about how we’re welcoming students and staff back into schools this September.

-To explicitly state and reinforce the provincial expectation that students in the District will be taught the content that is prescribed in the programs of study.
-This ensures both compliance with the School Act and that district students will be held to the same high standards as all Alberta students.
+To explicitly state and reinforce the provincial expectation that students in the Division will be taught the content that is prescribed in the programs of study.
+This ensures both compliance with the Education Act and that Division students will be held to the same high standards as all Alberta students.

 Programs of study are established by Alberta Education and identify the student learning outcomes for all students in all courses and programs.

 An Engaged Thinker knows how to think critically and creatively and make discoveries through inquiry, reflection, exploration, experimentation and trial and error; is competent in the arts and sciences including languages; uses technology to learn, innovate, collaborate, communicate and discover; has developed a wide range of competencies in many areas, including gathering, analysis and evaluation of information; is familiar with multiple perspectives and disciplines and can identify problems and then find the best solutions; as a team member, integrates ideas from a variety of sources into a coherent whole and communicates these ideas to others; adapts to the many changes in society and the economy with an attitude of optimism and hope for the future; as a lifelong learner, believes there is no limit to what knowledge may be gleaned, what skills may be accumulated, and what may be achieved in cooperation with others; and always keeps growing and learning.
 Ministerial Order (#001/2013).